jianhuanggo/rag-demo/README.md

 <br>

-# Welcome to Rag 👋
+# Welcome to Rag demo👋

 **Demo for RAG (Retriever-Augmented Generation) Flow**

-This project introduces an advanced Retriever-Augmented Generation (RAG) system designed to perform sophisticated question-answering tasks.
+This project introduces a Retriever-Augmented Generation (RAG) system designed to perform sophisticated question-answering tasks.
 The unique feature of this system is its ability to incorporate user-uploaded documents into the LLM's memory.
 This enhancement allows for a more personalized and context-rich interaction, as the model can retrieve information from a specific set of documents provided by the user, making it highly relevant and accurate for specialized queries.

 ## Installation